Directive on the harassment complaint process (2018)

 The President of NRC is responsible for ensuring corrective measures are taken when significant issues arise in regard to compliance with this directive and for obtaining a report on compliance when required.

-The Senior Ethics Officer in consultation with the Vice-President (Human Resources) will report to the President when actions are not implemented satisfactorily or in a timely manner.
+The Senior Ethics Officer in consultation with the Vice-President (Human Resources) and Secretary General will report to the President when actions are not implemented satisfactorily or in a timely manner.

 5. The process

 Typical timelines are provided in Annex A. Under exceptional circumstances, the Senior Ethics Officer can extend the timeframe.
 Where this will significantly impact the process, the parties and their management will be advised.

 The Senior Ethics Officer is responsible for ensuring that the harassment complaint process is carried out promptly; respects the principles of procedural fairness towards the complainant, the respondent, and all other parties involved; and follows the practices set out in the steps listed below.

 Any time prior to the submission of a formal, written complaint, employees or managers may contact the NRC Corporate Secretariat in respect to informal resolution options in difficult situations and workplace conflicts.
 This guidance would include direction to appropriate information and other support resources including those offered by the Employee Assistance Program (EAP) and union representatives.

 When a formal complaint is submitted in writing, the Senior Ethics Officer will, without undue delay (normally within five (5) working days), acknowledge receipt of the complaint in writing to the complainant.
 If the complainant copied other individuals, these individuals will receive a copy of this acknowledgement.